interTwin-eu/teapot/CONFIGURATION.md

 # Configuration

-All configuration information for both Teapot and StoRM WebDAV is contained in the `config.ini` file.
-Please update this file as needed to meet your requirements.
+All configuration settings are stored in the `config.ini` file, located at `/etc/teapot/`.
+Update this file as needed to align with your requirements.

 ## Certificates

 Both Teapot and StoRM WebDAV servers require `SSL` certificates.
-Teapot requires an appropriate server certificate/key pair for the machine to be added to `/var/lib/teapot/webdav`.
-The certificate should also be added to the system's trust store.
+The certificate must also be added to the system’s trust store to ensure secure communication.
 To generate self-signed certificates for StoRM WebDAV and add them to the trust store, run `sudo /usr/share/teapot/self-signed-cert-gen.sh`.

 ## Additional Storm-webdav configuration